 - Click on the File button above the Object Manager.
 Click on Import ASCII Data… Open the .txt file created above.

-- Click on the 0th point (the one you added initially) and Delete it.
-The remaining points are from the Lorenz data (see figure.)
+Click on the 0th point (the one you added initially) and Delete it.
+The remaining points are from the Lorenz data (see figure.) - Click on the Objects button on the right side of the Object Manager.

 - Thicken the spline for 3D printing.